-§ 7.1.4 The combined overhead and profit included in the total cost to the Owner for a change in the Work shall be based on the following schedule:

-- .1 For the Contractor, for Work performed by the Contractor's own forces, percent of the cost. - .3 For each Subcontractor involved, for Work performed by that Subcontractor's own forces, percent of the cost. - .4 For each Subcontractor involved, for Work performed by the Subcontractor's Subsubcontractors, percent of the amount due the Sub-subcontractor. - .5 Cost to which overhead and profit is to be applied shall be determined in accordance with Section 7.3.4.
+woaei Language: § 7.1.4 The combined overhead and profit included in the total cost to the Owner for a change in the Wo rk shall be based on the following schedule: .1 For the Contractor, for Work performed by the Contractor's own forces, percent (%) of the cost. .2 For the Contractor, for Work performed by the Contractor's Subcontractors, percent (%) of the amount due the Subcontractors. .3 For each Subcontractor involved, for Work performed by that Subcontractor's own forces, percent (%) of the cost. .4 For each Subcontractor involved, for Work performed by the Subcontractor's Sub- subcontractors, percent (%) of the amount due the Sub-subcontractor. .5 Cost to which overhead and profit is to be applied shall be determined in accordance with Section 7.3.4